rumashie/csNotes/files/sql_notes1.md

 );
 ```

 Every column must have a data type, and values inserted need to adhere to that column's definition.

-#### Column Constraints

 In addition to specifying the column's data type, columns can also include **constraints**:

 **Set a column as the Primary Key:**
 ```sql
 CREATE TABLE table_name (
     column_name DATA_TYPE PRIMARY KEY,